andersprenger/WWDC22/README.md

 My name is Anderson and this is my submission to the Swift Student Challenge Submission of WWDC22.

-I had used tree assets from Wikipedia, whose are licenced under public domain.
+I had used tree assets from Wikipedia, which are licenced under public domain.

 CaesarCipher
 Author: "Didactylos"